The Homebound Status

 Patients may also make occasional, and infrequent outings to the hair salon, church or for special occasions.
 Again, documentation of the need for assistance of another in getting out and/ or the taxing effort involved is essential.
 Be sure that the assistance needed is not just someone to drive the patient, but to assist.
 Again, lack of transportation does NOT fulfill homebound status.
 Assistance to navigate uneven terrain or stairs, transfers into and out of the car, and stand-by assist for safe ambulation is evidence of homebound status.
 When you document with specifics this helps to solidify your documentation and present a clear picture to any reviewer.

-sample statements to assist you in defining the homebound status of your patient.
+In the following pages, you will find sample statements to assist you in defining the homebound status of your patient.
 They are only suggestions and MUST be individualized to your patient.
 Remember to use them in all of your documentation, not just at start of care.
 Your OASIS data will help to define the status and support it as well.
 Be sure that the two don't conflict!